PSU-Research-Computing/dkmonitor/README.rst

 Run ``$> create_database -h`` for more info

 **Setup configuration files:**

-Go to the location of where your config file directory was installed
+Go to the location of your ``dkmonitor's`` config directory and follow the instructions below:

 1. setup ``general_settings.cfg``: